 - Sick employees are strongly protected from unfair treatment aimed at their disabilities

-- Alcohol abuse can be seen as an illness in South African law
+- Alcohol and drug abuse can be seen as an illness in South African law

 - Employers are legally required to adhere to their own policies